 But it did not take long for people to turn from this loving God in disobedience, leading to the first sin.
-The first humans were created in God's image, but they guickly started a cycle of disobedience and distrust that lives on today in every single person.
+The first humans were created in God's image, but they quickly started a cycle of disobedience and distrust that lives on today in every single person.

-- 1. How do people in your culture view human nature? - 2.
+How do neonle in your culture view human nature?

 Take a few minutes to read through the texts silently.
-Mark words you do not know and guestions you have.
+Mark words you do not know and questions you have.
+2.